 5. Cut your toenails to stop them from turning black / falling off

-Black and loose toenails are one of the first things that spring to most peoples’ minds when they think about the ways you can get sore feet from running, although it is not an issue I have had personally.
+Black and loose toenails are among the first things that spring to most peoples’ minds when they think about how you can get sore feet from running, although it is not an issue I have had personally.

 There are a few reasons why you may be getting black toenails or even to the point where you have lost a toenail from running, but the main one is quite simply because the toenails have been repeatedly hitting the end of your shoes and that has bruised and damaged them over time.